The Time (Xu Weizhou album): Live performances

-Xu first performed "So What" live followed by "Leave Me Alone" during the iQiyi Screaming Night Concert on 19 August 2017 and 2017 Fresh Asia Music Awards on 27 August, respectively.
-On 25 November, Xu performed "Glory" for the first time on television and won the weekly CCTV Global Chinese Music Chart.
+Xu first performed "So What" live followed by "Leave Me Alone" during the iQiyi Screaming Night Concert on August 19, 2017 and 2017 Fresh Asia Music Awards on August 27, respectively.
+On November 25, Xu performed "Glory" for the first time on television and won the weekly CCTV Global Chinese Music Chart.

-On 9 December 2017, Xu held a concert in Shanghai entitled Light 2017.
+On December 9, 2017, Xu held a concert in Shanghai entitled Light 2017.
 He performed all his songs from the first two quarters of "The Time" and a new song from the next quarter entitled "Cat" as well as some songs on his previous album Light.
 All tickets were sold out within 30 seconds.

 Critical reception

 The 1st quarter has garnered positive reviews from music critics and music bloggers and 13 well-known music personnels and companies as well as 2 fans where invited to ask Xu regarding his album on Sina Weibo.

 Deng Ke, a famous music critic said that normally, an idol singer won't write or sing something hardcore but he said that he particularly like "Fading into the Night" out of the three which is quite popular.
 He also added that "a singer should follow through his heart.." and "..the audience will naturally recognize it".

 Zhao Nanfang, also a music critic and an author from Toutiao praised that naming the 1st quarter "15 minutes for craziness" can be effective, has a very strong attraction and fully fit Xu's own singer physique because rock music is Xu's personal preference and it's an important way to identify singers.
 He also praised the 2nd quarter upon its release and compared it to the previous quarter.

 Upon releasing the 2nd quarter, netizens praised the improvement of Xu's English pronunciation to his second pure English song "It's Always You".